 God is present by Love alone.

-(the Unconscious; collector’s note) But that which does love wisely and truly is the joy and end of all the world, the King of Heaven, and the Friend of God, the shining Light and Temple of Eternity: The Brother of Christ Jesus, and one Spirit with the Holy Ghost.
+(…) The Soul is shrivelled up and buried in a grave that does not Love. (the Unconscious; collector’s note) But that which does love wisely and truly is the joy and end of all the world, the King of Heaven, and the Friend of God, the shining Light and Temple of Eternity: The Brother of Christ Jesus, and one Spirit with the Holy Ghost.

 Love is a far more glorious Being than flesh and bones.
 If thou wilt it is endless, and infinitely more sweet than thy body can be to thee and others. (…) It was given thee to be a lantern only to the candle of Love that shineth in thy Soul; (…) Thy Love is infinitely profitable to thyself and others.
 To thyself, for thereby mayest thou receive infinite good things: To others, for thereby thou art prone to do infinite good to all. (…) Thy Love can feed upon all: take into itself all worlds, and all Eternities above all worlds and all the joys of God before and after. (…) Feel thy Spirit, awaken thy Soul, be an enlarged Seraphim, an infinite Good, or like unto Him. (…)